CiscoTestAutomation/getting-started/start-guide/bestpractices/intro.rst

 Dream
 -----

 Imagine a development environment where all libraries you need are there.
 You can re-use libraries to develop your testcases, business requirement, re-use all libraries which have been developped in previous testcase by anybody else.
 This mean, the Bgp team re-use the OSPF team libraries, routing re-using platform, IOSXR re-using NXOS when needed.
-Each have great log in case of failures.
+Each have great log message in the case they fail, or pass.
 You could 100% focus on what you want to do, and not focus on how to do it.

 If we had this, imagine what our testcases would look like.